frontend-fun/course-materials/final/Final Project Setup.md

       anonymize_students: false
       anonymous_grading: false
 ---
-To begin the [Final Project,](Final Project Description.md) complete all of the following instructions.
+To begin the [Final Project](Final%20Project%20Description.md) complete all of the following instructions.
 Failure to follow any of the instructions will lead to an incomplete for this assignment.

 There are a series of questions below in numbered bullet points.
 Your submission for this assignment must have an answer for each numbered question.